 This example is better:

-where “tech” is the topic or directory and “apple” is the article file name.
-Of course you have to find middle-ground here to suit all aspects of findability.
-For search we need at least a keyphrase
+Where “tech” is the topic or directory and “apple” is the article file name.
+Of course, you have to find a middle-ground here to suit all aspects of findability.
+For search, we need at least a keyphrase.

 Consider this example:

 Titles are not headlines.
-Many people use the term headline and title interchangeably.
+Many people use the terms headline and title interchangeably.
 I refer to the HTML title of your page.

 You can create a custom HTML title in WordPress using popular SEO plugins.
 The title is nowadays almost invisible.
-Most browsers display titles only partially so the title only shows up in its entirety when you search for it on Google, in your bookmarks or using internal search.
+Most browsers display titles only partially, so the label only shows up in its entirety when you search for it on Google, in your bookmarks, or using internal search.